shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 ## Build with the right tools!

-Now, since we separated our front-end part of application from back-end part, we may use different preprocessing languages to write stylesheets and views.
+Now, since we separated our frontend part of application from back-end part, we may use different preprocessing languages to write stylesheets and views.
 And even controllers!
 So let's take the most from 2015 and use the newest tool set: *Jade*, *ES6+* and *SCSS*.
 And put all them together with *Bower* and *Gulp*.

 All those Jade, SCSS and ES6 are not supported by a browser out-of-the box.
 They must be compiled to HTML, CSS and JS in order to be recognized by a browser.
 But they are here to help you writing code quickly.
 I listed some of their key features below.

-**Jade** is a tempalte rendering engine with its own markup language.
+**Jade** is a template rendering engine with its own markup language.
 It is somehow similar to Haml and Slim - it nests XHTML nodes with indentation, closes tags automatically...
 But it is especially good at writing complex web pages, consisting of *layouts* and *partials*.